Detached Study for D.M.A. and Master’s Students

 - Address when they will finish incomplete (I) courses they have elected (if they have more than one incomplete).

-A student is allowed a total of 3 years (9 full terms) on detached study (but only 1 year can be approved at a time).
-If the student has already had 3 years, a letter from the committee chair or department chair stating that the student has been making satisfactory progress towards degree must be submitted along with the detached study form.
+A student is allowed a total of three years (nine full terms) on detached study (but only one year can be approved at a time).
+If the student has already had three years, a letter from the committee chair or department chair stating that the student has been making satisfactory progress towards degree must be submitted along with the detached study form.

-If the student is a D.M.A. candidate, he/she must have an approved dissertation committee on file with Rackham to have any additional terms (above the 9 terms allowed) of detached study approved.
+If the student is a D.M.A. candidate, he or she must have an approved dissertation committee on file with Rackham to have any additional terms (above the nine terms allowed) of detached study approved.

-A detached study period can be no longer than 12 months (for example, Fall – Fall is not acceptable, but Fall – Summer is).
+A detached study period can be no longer than 12 months (for example, fall to fall is not acceptable, but fall to summer is).

 What can I work on during Detached Study?